 Brown's civil engineering program offers students the opportunity to choose one of two tracks: structures or environmental problems and planning.

-Civil engineering as a standalone ABET accredited program will be available only to students entering Brown with the classes of 2014, 2015, and 2016.
+Civil engineering is accredited by the Engineering Accreditation Commission of ABET (www.abet.org) through 2016.
+Civil Engineering as a standalone ABET accredited program will be available only to students entering Brown with the classes of 2015 and 2016.

 Students entering with the class of 2017 with interest in structures will be able to concentrate in this discipline though the structural mechanics track within the ABET-accredited mechanical engineering program.